Developable Quad Meshes and Contact Element Nets: Design Tools for Developable Surfaces

 \subsection{Developable Lofting}

-A basic way how a designer may specify a developable is to prescribe two boundary curves -- see Fig.~\ref{fig:cylinder} for an example.
+A basic way how a designer may specify a developable is to prescribe two boundary curves --- see Fig.~\ref{fig:cylinder}.
 This procedure is referred to as {\em lofting}.
 Developable lofting is a problem with a long history, and early solutions for special cases.
 Within the framework of our optimization, we set up lofting as follows: We connect the two given curves by an arbitrary quad mesh (e.g.\ by a ruled surface) which we subsequently optimize.
-Actually, lofting is the basis of the more complicated approximation tasks discussed in the next section.

 Previous approaches to discrete developables cannot take this road easily: